s3724447/PP1-baxter/README.md

 https://youtu.be/U0TmnjHC2r8

+## Prerequisites:
+- docker-ce
-Pre: install docker-ce, docker-compose
+- docker-compose
-Optionally: edit 02proxy to point to a nearby Debian apt-cacher-ng proxy
+- optionally, edit 02proxy to point to a nearby Debian apt-cacher-ng proxy

-Build using:
+## Build using:

 docker-compose build

-Run using:
+## Run/stop using:

-docker-compose up -d
+`docker-compose up -d`

+`docker-compose down -d`

 This will start several containers in the background:
 - vxlab-rosie (Simulator "gzserver" and core assets for robots)